 A Bandolier of Inexhaustibility is a bandolier from which an unlimited supply of throwing daggers or war darts may be drawn.
-As soon as a weapon is drawn from the bandolier and thrown, another one appears to take its place.
-Otherwise, this works as the Pagan Battle spell Bountiful Bandolier.
+If a weapon is drawn from the bandolier, another one is conjured to take its place at a rate of up to 1 per Round.
+Once drawn, each such projectile fades away one Round later.
+They have a Quality Level matching that of the bandolier and are magical, so they can strike creatures requiring magic weapons to hit.

 Configurations: The item is always magicked as a Continuous Item.
 Note that the bandolier's Quality Level may impact the combat characteristics of the weapons drawn from it as described in the section High Quality Weapons.
-In all other respects the weapons are ordinary (albeit magical).
+In all other respects the projectiles are ordinary (albeit magical).